Support our work by becoming our Patron! Learn More

 4. Deep Fat Frying

 This set of procedures is at the same time complex and extremely simple.
-It is complex due to the fact that it needs to follow a set of rules, but beyond that you can fry nearly anything, including ice cream.
-The maintenance of the water is effortless at 212 degrees Fahrenheit, but oil cannot be maintained without a thermometer and a even heat source.
+It is complex because it needs to follow a set of rules, but beyond that, you can fry nearly anything, including ice cream.
+The maintenance of the water is effortless at 212 degrees Fahrenheit, but oil cannot be maintained without a thermometer and an even heat source.

 The oil must be carefully shielded from the food while it is being fried and the food from that oil.
-Volatile water from the food will always seep during frying, but if too much of this water evaporates, it will dry the food out and make your oil spoil.
+Volatile water from the food will always seep during frying, but if too much of this water evaporates, it will dry the food out and spoil your oil.
 Applying a coating to the fried food will protect that oil and absorb extra moisture.
 Furthermore, water losses from the food will be greatly reduced.

 The best-tasting deep-fried foods are specifically confined in the container in which they were fried by the heat of the frying oil.
-These are then cooked by means of their own steam, which is generated by the frying oil's heating element.
+These are then cooked using their own steam, which is generated by the frying oil’s heating element.

 5. Baking And Roasting